Malcolm Scerri-Ferrante

 TAX

 There is 5% VAT that can be refunded in most circumstances and therefore does not become a cost to production.
+There are however specific circumstances when this is allowed and it is best to check with the AD Film Commission to see the latest regulations.

 INCENTIVES